BrentTB/QuantumScript/README.md

 +za+abc
 ```

-For a variable size of 1, The line above means the same as z = a + (a=b+c)
+For a variable size of 1, The line above means the same as z = a + (a=b+c).
-As operators run from left to right, this program ends with z having the value of z = a+b+c, and not z = (b+c)+(b+c)
+As operators run from left to right, this program ends with z having the value of z = a+b+c, and not z = (b+c)+(b+c).
-As a consequency for this, the second 'a' could be any variable and it would not change the value z recieves
+As a consequency for this, the second 'a' could be any variable and it would not change the value z recieves.

+However, if the line were '+za+zbc', this would mean z = a + (z=b+c), resulting in z being defined twice in a row.
+However, as the second addition must be completed for the first addition to complete, this will first give z the value of b+c, and then give z the value of a+b+c

 ### Math Operators